 Here, women and men are almost equal in their employment rates with the rate of unemployment being very low.
 So, women and men are equal in the Thai workforce, right?
 No. Not at all.
-These numbers, suggest the International Labor Organization (ILO), are more an expression of lack of socio-economic opportunities for women.
-Simply put, neither men nor women can afford to be unemployed in Thailand.
+These numbers suggest the International Labor Organization (ILO), is more an expression of lack of socio-economic opportunities for women.
+Simply put neither men nor women can afford to be unemployed in Thailand.

-The work that women and men occupy are significantly different.
-Because women in Thailand do not have the same access to education women are overrepresented in lower paid care work, within industry and tourism.
-In office jobs, where women are severely underrepresented, their male counterparts are paid more out and promoted ahead of them due to a belief that a man needs to earn for his family and gain status in society.
-As such, women in Thailand work physically demanding jobs without getting a corresponding pay and if they do acquire well-paying office jobs, they should not expect to get their efforts rewarded with salary increases or promotions.
+The work that women and men occupy is significantly different.
+Because women in Thailand do not have the same access to education women are overrepresented in lower-paid care work, within industry and tourism.
+In office jobs, where women are severely underrepresented, their male counterparts are paid more and promoted ahead of them due to a belief that a man needs to earn for his family and gain status in society.
+As such, women in Thailand work physically demanding jobs without getting corresponding pay and if they do acquire well-paying office jobs, they should not expect to get their efforts rewarded with salary increases or promotions.

-A further pressure on women have happened during the 20th century after the Thai government in 1997 lowered the minimum wage from 300 baht to 100 baht in an effort to seek foreign direct investments.
-This meant that even the lowest paid work taken by women were now worth even less, which meant migrant workers flooded into the country and took up work at minimum-wage.
-This put Thai women in an even harder position to find well-paying work, but also exposed female migrant workers to trafficking, abuse and exploitation.
-(R. Kosaikanont, 2019)
+Further pressure on women happened during the 20th century after the Thai government in 1997 lowered the minimum wage from 300 baht to 100 baht in an effort to seek foreign direct investments.
+This meant that even the lowest-paid work taken by women was now worth even less, which meant migrant workers flooded into the country and took up work at minimum wage.
+This put Thai women in an even harder position to find well-paying work, and also exposed female migrant workers to trafficking, abuse, and exploitation (R. Kosaikanont, 2019).

 Like the trend of women’s paid work in Thailand, they involve more physical labor than the work of men and do not help them financially.
 Women in Thailand, therefore, are expected to work hard for less money on and off the clock.

 The center’s efforts have revolved around strengthening the network between women through community groups where women can find support and opportunities in their local context.
-This unity also means that these women can take issues and reports to the authorities and collaborate with policy makers on these issues.
-Through this work, it has also been possible to encourage village and community leaders to seek to take up leadership position and seek representation in local governments and councils.
+This unity also means that these women can take issues and reports to the authorities and collaborate with policymakers on these issues.
+Through this work, it has also been possible to encourage village and community leaders to seek to take up leadership positions and seek representation in local governments and councils.

-Vocational training is another tool used by the Center for Girls to strengthen the financial opportunities for the women and their families.
+Vocational training is another tool used by the Center for Girls Foundation to strengthen the financial opportunities for women and their families.

 Collaboration with all levels of society has proven especially important and effective in Chiang Khong, where more men are opening their eyes to the unnecessary troubles faced by the entire community because of gender inequality.
 Men are a relatively new focus of the center’s work but has proven effective when men realize that female liberation means liberation for all genders as it provides more opportunities for all peoples in the region – not only women.

-Furthermore, the Center for Girls is looking forward to introducing local youth councils in the communities so both male and female youth can let their voice be heard and train them in advocacy and leadership.
-In this way, the Chiang Khong Center for Girls is building the pathway for girls to move towards female representation and leadership.
+Furthermore, the Center for Girls Foundation is looking forward to introducing local youth councils in the communities so both male and female youth can let their voice be heard and train them in advocacy and leadership.
+In this way, the Chiang Khong Center for Girls Foundation is building the pathway for girls to move toward female representation and leadership.